Renault vow to back Palmer during 'tough period'

-BAKU Despite colliding with the barriers during Friday's second practice session ahead of the Azerbaijan Grand Prix, Jolyon Palmer has the backing of his team according to Renault managing director Cyril Abiteboul.
+BAKU (Reuters) - Despite colliding with the barriers during Friday's second practice session ahead of the Azerbaijan Grand Prix, Jolyon Palmer has the backing of his team according to Renault managing director Cyril Abiteboul.

 Abiteboul publicly acknowledged this month that the British driver was under pressure to deliver for Renault after a fallow period in which he has yet to score a single point in the Formula One season.